NASA-IMPACT/veda-docs/hub-guides/code-server.md

    ![Process for selecting the workspace folder](images/open-folder.png)

-4. Select that you trust the repository to enable all VS Code features
+4. Select that you trust the repository to enable all VS Code features:

    ![Process for trusting the workspace folder](images/trust-folder.png)